Sage/streamlinejs/FAQ.md

 Because it makes it easier to deal with optional parameters.

 It also make it easier to check that the `_` is passed to every async call.
-You don't have to look at the end of the paramter list.
+You don't have to look at the end of the parameter list.

 The standard node convention is to have the callback as last parameter.
 You should follow this convention if you design libraries for a general node audience.
-But you may choose to pass the callback as first parameter if you design private APIs or if you target a more restricted audience of streamline programmers.
+But you may choose to pass the callback as first parameter if you design private APIs or if you target a more restricted audience of streamliners.

 ### Can a streamline function take optional parameters?